philc/book-notes/engineering/mythical man month - fred brooks.md

 * On cathedrals as art: "It is the zenith of a style, the work of artists who had understood and assimilated all their predecessors' successes, in complete possession of the techniques of their times, but using them without indiscreet display nor gratuitous feats of skill."
-* The design of the church of Reims: "this integrity was achieved by th self-abnegation of eight generations of builders, each of whom sacrificed some of his ideas so that the whole might be of pure design.
+* The design of the church of Reims: "this integrity was achieved by the self-abnegation of eight generations of builders, each of whom sacrificed some of his ideas so that the whole might be of pure design.
 The result proclaims not only the glory of God, but also His power to salvage fallen men from their pride."
-* Argues that conceptual integrity is the most important property in system design.
+* Fred argues that conceptual integrity is the most important property in system design.
 More than the feature set.
 "Many authors" results in "many uncoordinated ideas."
 * Classic tradeoff of whether to adopt another programming language on top of the one you know:
   * "Ease of use is enhanced only if the time gained in functional specification exceeds the time lost in learning, remembering, and searching manuals."